Godspower-Eze/30DaysOfSolidity/Day_3_PiggyBank/README.md

 ### `require(owner == msg.sender, "Only owner can call this function");`

 Checks that the person calling the function `msg.sender` is same as the `owner` of the contract.
-Else, it throws an error with the message
+Else, it throws an error and reverts with the message
 `Only owner can call this function`

 ### `emit Withdraw(address(this).balance);`